jakub-gawryl/fullstack-app-boilerplate/README.md

 # Boilerplate for express + React apps

 Basic boilerplate that uses expressjs for serving React front-end application.
+It uses GraphQL for client-server communication.

 ## Installation